- Senior Legacy Symposium

 Senior Legacy Symposium

 Information for Students

-Each student should utilize the reflection form and their faculty sponsor to address how learning in the major/area that culminated in their project has integrated the Five Dimensions of the Saint Louis University Experience.
+Each student should utilize the reflection form and their faculty sponsor to address how learning in the major/area that culminated in their project has integrated the Saint Louis University Undergraduate Learning Outcomes.
 Saint Louis University strives to engage its students in five interrelated dimensions contributing to the development of the whole person: scholarship and knowledge, intellectual inquiry and communication, community building, leadership and service, and spirituality and values.
 Students should be able to articulate how these interconnected dimensions are integrated into their Symposium project.

 Students selected to participate in the Senior Legacy Symposium will develop a proposal/abstract for inclusion in published program for event.
 The Student Submission Form is due by March 20, 2015.